 Biographies of Portfolio Counselors

-Eric Kwok, Wilson Au and Francis Tsang are Citigold Private Client Portfolio Counselors with primary responsibility for multi-asset portfolio reviews and counseling services for high net worth clients.
+Eric Kwok, Natalie Chan and Francis Tsang are Citigold Private Client Portfolio Counselors with primary responsibility for multi-asset portfolio reviews and counseling services for high net worth clients.

 Biography of Eric Kwok